Ngaio Health

 When life has required you to stay alert, contained, or responsible — through ongoing stress, emotional pressure, family dynamics, or major life events — the nervous system adapts to cope.

 Over time, this can mean staying subtly braced or vigilant, holding tension without realising it, keeping busy, staying quiet, or feeling as though you’re always a little “on.”
-These patterns can create a background level of guardedness, where the nervous system hasn’t yet had the chance to fully soften or trust that it is safe, resourced, and supported.
+These patterns often become so familiar that they no longer feel like protection.
+They just feel normal.

 This kind of ongoing protection often shows up physically.
 Muscles may struggle to fully relax, breathing can remain shallow or restricted, there may be a persistent sense of pressure or heaviness in the body, difficulty switching off even at rest, and pain or tension that keeps returning despite attempts to address it purely physically.